jameycribbs/hare/README.md

 interface.

-A good way to structure this is to put this boilerplate code in a "models" package in your main project.
-You can find an example of this in the examples/crud/models/episodes.go file.
+A good way to structure this is to put this boilerplate code in a "models" package in your project.
+You can find an example of this boilerplate code in the examples/crud/models/episodes.go file.

 Now you are ready to go!

+Let's say you have a "data" directory with a file in it called contacts.json.

 The top-level object in Hare is a `Database`.
 It is represented as a directory on your disk.